NickWaterton/eWeLink-mqtt/README.md

     __version__ = '1.0'
 ```
-And this is the output from the server log after sending `get_config`:
+And this is typical output from the server log:
 ```
 [D 2020-04-06 15:35:07,262] (Main.EwelinkClient  ) Received data: {
   "apikey": "530203b6-cf2c-1246-894e-30851b00a6d8",